Paggylyn/Paggylyn/README.md

 - Big Will Wood fan.
 I can go on for hours about his music. 🐀🎹

-- I'm called "jesterlovingfreak_24" or "Paggygeek" in other socials, so if you find someone with those names, it MIGHT be me.
+- I'm called "jesterlovingfreak_24" , "Un-Lobotomizes", or "Paggygeek" in other socials, so if you find someone with those names, it MIGHT be me.
 Probably.

 - My interests are: DnD, CR:K / CR:OB, Deltarune, Undertale (and the AUs too), FNaF, history, jesters, marine animals-- especially Orcas!
 (I like a buncha fandom stuff so if it has a huge fandom, I probably know it)